Observational tests in scale invariance II: gravitational lensing: Discussion and proposed lensing tests

+\item {\bf Time delay cosmography:} Time delays in lensed quasars can be converted into an $H_0$ measurement, provided that the local lensing potential at the multiple image is well described as emphasized by \cite{Wagner18} and by \cite{SS13, SS14}.
+This local potential must also be compatible with the rest of the lens galaxy.
+In the scale invariance context, the absence of dark matter removes a well known dominant source of degeneracy \cite{Wagner18} between the source and lens properties, which is an advantage for $H_0$ determinations.
+Evidently, some source of degeneracy may be remaining, such as the gas.
+While challenging to observe, it is still easier than measuring dark matter.
+It will be interesting to see which values of $H_0$ are favored by scale-invariance lens models.
+Current lens models with dark matter tend to favor $H_0$ values compatible with the local measurements with Cepheids \cite[e.g.][]{Riess22}.

 \item {\bf Lensing by edge-on spirals:} The luminous mass in edge-on galaxies is of course extremely elliptical.
-In scale invariance the mass is dominated by baryons (or even fully accounted for by baryons) and therefore the difference in lensing configurations between no-DM scale invariance models and standard models dominated by a fairly spherical halo, should offer great discriminating power between the two theories.
+In scale invariance the mass is dominated by baryons (or even fully accounted for by baryons) and therefore the difference between the configurations of lensed images produced no-DM scale invariance models and standard models dominated by a fairly spherical halo, should offer great discriminating power between the two theories.
 In fact, hints of such behaviour may have been found already, for example with the spectacular case of J220132.8-320144 where some of the lensed images predicted by standard models with DM are missing from HST imaging data \cite{Chen2013}.
+The gas and dust components in edge-on spirals are even more important than in other more massive and passive galaxies like SLACS.
+However, those can be mapped in the IR and radio and gas and dust are mostly in the disk of the galaxy rather than the halo.
+Gas and dust therefore do not alter the above statement that lensed images produced by a spherical DM halo will differ significantly from lensing by just baryons in the disk and bulge, whether they be stars, gas or dust.
+We consider lensing by edge-on spirals as one of the most powerful discriminating tests between SIV and stardard GR.

 \item {\bf Weak lensing:} Weak lensing mass maps of galaxy clusters are unaffected by scale invariance, just as for strong lensing.
 However, as for strong lensing, scale invariance changes the infered luminous mass.
 It will therefore be crucial to compare the weak lensing mass infered for galaxy clusters to that infered from spectroscopy for all galaxy members, for example with ultra deep integral field spectroscopy.
-Additionally, and as shown in \citep{Maeder24}, the scale invariance mass infered from galaxy velocities should also be consistent with the scale-invariant luminous mass.
+Additionally, and as shown in \citep{Maeder24a}, the scale invariance mass infered from galaxy velocities also has to be consistent with the scale-invariant luminous mass.

 \end{itemize}

 The above proposed tests are beyond the scope of the present paper but most observational material to implement them do exist and will be used in the near future.